 Who should apply – Am I eligible to apply?

-Is ALC really designed for senior staff and managers?
+Isn’t ALC really designed for senior staff and managers?

 Not at all.
 A guiding principle of the ALC is diversity in all forms.
 One of the primary goals of the Selection Committee is to build a class that represents all areas of our profession, including job classification, years of experience, etc. It is important to remember that ALC selection is competitive.
 The committee will take into account all information included in the application packet.

-Why is membership limited to only 15 people?
+Why is membership limited to 16 participants?

 The personal statement is an essay of 750 words or less that asks applicants to share their views on several topics important to our profession.
 Questions are designed to offer applicants an opportunity to address professional values and goals, capacity for reflection, focus, and vision.
 Questions may be answered individually or in one collective response.